Machine Learning (In) Security: A Stream of Problems: Attribute Extraction

 \subsection{The Impact of Different Attributes}

-The distinct attribute extraction approaches impose distinct costs, but might also lead to distinct \ac{ML} outcomes.
+Different approaches for attribute extraction impose varied costs, and might also lead to distinct \ac{ML} outcomes.
 Naturally, executing an artifact to extract feature costs more than statically inspecting it, but the precision of the classification approach might get higher if this data is properly used.
-Therefore, the selection of the attribute extraction procedure should consider its effect on outcome.

-Galante et al~\cite{beyondaccuracy} shows the effect of attribute extraction procedures over three distinct pair of models to detect malware (SVM with RBF kernel, Multi-layer Perceptron, and Random Forest).
-The three models consider the same feature, but extracting them dynamically and statically, respectively.
-For instance, whereas one sample consider the presence of the \texttt{fork} system call in the import table of a given binary, its corresponding consider the number of times that the fork system call was invoked during the sample execution in a sandbox.
-For all models, considering a balanced Linux binaries dataset with benign and malign applications, the dynamic extraction approach outperformed the static approach, as shown by the accuracies in Figure~\ref{fig:static_dynamic_attributes}.
-Despite the dynamic attributes have a great impact in SVM and Multi-layer Perceptron, in Random Forest the difference to static attributes was not so significant, which means that, for this model and dataset in particular, static attributes are enough.
+Therefore, the selection of the attribute extraction procedure should consider its effect on the outcome.
+Galante et al. show the effect of attribute extraction procedures over three distinct pairs of models to detect Linux malware (SVM with RBF kernel, Multi-layer Perceptron, and Random Forest)~\cite{beyondaccuracy}.
+These three pairs of models consider the same set of features, \improve{one of them considering statical attributes and the other, dynamic attributes.} For instance, in statically extracted attributes, the authors consider the presence of the \texttt{fork} system call in the import table of the sample's binary to build a feature vector, whereas, in the corresponding dynamic attributes, they consider the frequency of the fork system call invocation during the sample execution in a sandbox to build a feature vector as well.
+The authors used a balanced dataset of Linux binaries with benign and malign applications as input to all of the aforementioned models and the outcome was that the dynamic extraction approach outperformed the static approach, as shown in the accuracy rates (Fig.~\ref{fig:static_dynamic_attributes}).
+Although the dynamic attributes greatly impacted SVM and Multi-layer Perceptron results, it did not hold for Random Forest -- the difference between feature vectors resulting from dynamic and static attributes was not significant, which means that using only static attributes is enough for this particular model and scenario.

-Considering a \acf{CA} problem, using a dataset containing the behaviors of $17$ users during 21 days~\cite{firma}, we trained three classifiers (Random Forest, SVM with linear kernel and Multi-layer Perceptron) using three different features: network (user network usage, such as websites visited), process (user software use), and the combination of both of them.
-Results, shown in Figure~\ref{fig:process_network_attributes}, evidence that network attributes are not as valuable as process ones for continuous authenticating users, despite of their help in improving f1-score when combined with process features, which seems to be enough in this scenario.